funnymania/hirable/README.md

 Every 3 minutes, the site(s) are scraped, and you are alerted that your time has come!

-You can find the results in jobs.json
+You can find the results in relevant subFolders for each listing successfully scraped.

+Place your email in 'userEmail.txt' if you would like to be informed via email, too.

 Amuse your friends with your new, shiny offer!